| Djoser | in Egyptian also Netjerykhet | |

 Soypis in Greek (Swelim) | |

-| c.
+c.
 2630 - 2611 BC | Reign: 19-30 years | |

 Other names of king Djoser was Netjerykhetranub, Sensen and Senwy (according to Swelim).
-He was the most outstanding pharaoh in the Old Kingdom and perhaps in the entire Egyptian history.
-He concentrated the power to the capital Mamphis and abandoned the old royal cemetery in Abydosin the south.
-With him started a whole new era in human history when his and chief architect, prime minister (and son?) among other things - Imhotep, constructed the first monumental building in hist- ory made of hewn stone, the still standing Step pyramid at Sakkara just south of today's Cairo.
-Lots of genial inventions came to light during his reign, many of them with no need to ever be im- proved.
+He was the most outstanding pharaoh in the Old Kingdom and perhaps in Egyptian history.
+He located the power to the capital Mamphis and abandoned the old royal cemetery in Abydos in the south.
+He started a new era in human history when his chief architect and prime minister (son?) among other things - Imhotep, constructed the first monumental building in history made of hewn stone, the still standing Step pyramid at Sakkara just south of today's Cairo.
+Lots of genial inventions, architectual and others, came to light during his reign.
 Imhotep was later considered the god of medicine, and was venerated for over 2.000 years.
-Djoser was probably an youger brother brother to his predeseccor king Sanakht. | ||